-If you live in an area where power outages are frequent, a whole house generator should be part of your emergency plan.
-These generators are fixed in place and provide emergency power for your entire home, not just one or two critical items.
-With the right size generator, you’ll experience minimal interruption in your daily life.
+If you live in an area where power outages are frequent, a whole house generator (also called a standby generator) or a portable home generator can make life a whole lot easier in case of an emergency.
+Standby generators are fixed in place and provide emergency power for your entire home, not just one or two critical items, while a powerful portable generator can power things like a sump pump, AC or other smaller items.
+With the right size generator, you’ll experience minimal interruption in your daily life when you have power outages.

 Best Whole House Generator Reviews